An Israeli far-right leader's Al-Aqsa visit sparks outrage and calls for U.N. meeting

 The UAE was among the first Arab countries to criticize Ben-Gvir's visit to the compound, and held calls with Turkey and Jordan on the matter.
 Egypt, Jordan, Saudi Arabia, Qatar, Turkey and Bahrain have all slammed the visit, with most of them calling it "provocative."

 But the UAE's outspoken criticism is particularly noteworthy, given its warm public embrace of Israel.
-The two countries, then under Netanyahu and President Donald Trump, opened diplomatic relations in 2020, and just last month, the UAE's ambassador to Israel hosted Ben-Gvir at an Emirati national day celebration.
+The two countries, with encouragement from the Trump administration, opened diplomatic relations in 2020, and just last month, the UAE's ambassador to Israel hosted Ben-Gvir at an Emirati national day celebration.

 Elham Fakhro, a Bahraini research fellow at the University of Exeter, says public opinion in the Gulf is largely opposed to Israeli actions against Palestinians, and is skeptical that formal ties with Arab states can change Israel's policies.

-Note: Editor's note: This story has been updated to clarify the role of the Trump administration in the establishment of relations between Israel and the United Arab Emirates.